-Hobo Roshane's Journey From Colombo To Bangkok To Witness Cold Play in Action
+Colombo To Bangkok Trip to Witness Cold Play Concert

 Are you Bangkok bound?
 Here’s a travelogue from TripHobo user Roshane De Silva who’s been to the city twice and yet, can’t wait to go back!
 As she likes to put it “There is something about Bangkok that has got me enticed.
 The people, culture, attractions, food and everything in between feels so nice and even though I have been to this country twice, I still miss it!
 I long to go back!”